Hammerhead8/Filters/README.md

 1 0.618034 1
 ```

-Another example with a fourth order highpass Chebyshev filter with a cutoff frequency of 15 rad/s and maximum passband ripple of 20 dB would be as follows:
+Another example with a sixth order highpass Chebyshev filter with a cutoff frequency of 15 rad/s and maximum passband ripple of 20 dB would be as follows:

 ```
 #include "filters.h"